TheBenjiNecessity/TheMole/README.md

  Game room:
  - (start): wait for other players.
 Up to ten slots to be filled.
 Start button at bottom.
+ - each player is prompted to enter personal information (just things like height and eye color and whatnot)

  Game start (after start is clicked):
- - Every player see a screen that shows the basic rules of the entire game.
+ - Every player sees a screen that shows the basic rules of the entire game.
 Start button at bottom.
  - Once everyone is in, the first game starts.

  Game (Game is broken up into episodes):